-Inventory of f Homeownership Units (A) Number of Units: Number of Homeownership units as of 6/30/2020: Affordability Covenants: 77 First Time Homebuyer Programs: 83 units/active loans Home Enhancement Loan Program: 256 units/active loans (B) In the first report pursuant to this subdivision, the number of units losses.
-For all subsequent reports, the number of the units lost to the p s lost to the portfolio after February 1, 2012, and the reason or reasons for those portfolio in the last fiscal year and the reason for those losses.
-From 7/1/2019 to 6/30/20: Affordability Covenants: No units lost First Time Homebuyer Programs: 0 units lost to foreclosure; 11 units sold/paid off Home Enhancement Loan Program: 0 units lost to foreclosure; 1 loan paid off or released (C) Any funds returned to the housing successor as part of an adopted moneys from the Low and Moderate Income Housing Fund. program that protects the former redevelopment agency's investment of Funds Returned: \$154,701.70 in repayments from the First Time Homebuye er and Home Enhancment Loan programs.
-(D) Whether the housing successor has contracted with any outside en tity for the management of the units and, if so, the identity of the entity.
+Inventory of Homeownership Units (A) Number of Units: Number of Homeownership units as of 6/30/2021: Affordability Covenants: 77 First Time Homebuyer Programs: 72 units/active loans Home Enhancement Loan Program: 232 units/active loans losses.
+For all subsequent reports, the number of the units lost to t units lost to the portfolio after February 1, 2012, and the reason or reasons for those the portfolio in the last fiscal year and the reason for those losses.
+From 7/1/2020 to 6/30/21: Affordability Covenants: No units lost First Time Homebuyer Programs: 0 units lost to foreclosure; 11 units sold/paid off Home Enhancement Loan Program: 0 units lost to foreclosure; 23 loans paid off or released (C) Any funds returned to the housing successor as part of an adop moneys from the Low and Moderate Income Housing Fund. oted program that protects the former redevelopment agency's investment of Funds Returned: \$376,637.56 in repayments from the First Time Homek ouyer and Home Enhancment Loan programs.
+(D) Whether the housing successor has contracted with any outside e entity for the management of the units and, if so, the identity of the entity.
 Yes: San Diego Housing Commission